Carnelian at a Glance

 Traditionally, Carnelian has been associated with physical vitality, the metabolism, and the reproductive system.

-• Crystal healers often recommend it for boosting energy levels, improving the absorption of vitamins and minerals, and supporting healthy digestion.
+- ◆Crystal healers recommend it for boosting energy levels, improving the absorption of vitamins and minerals, and supporting digestion.

-• Ancient physicians recommended Carnelian for nosebleeds and blood disorders, reflecting its long-standing connection to the blood and circulatory system.
+- ◆Ancient physicians recommended it for nosebleeds and blood disorders, which is where its long-standing connection to the blood and circulatory system comes from.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.